Middle Senior High School

 Children should not attend school if they have any of the following:

-Any contagious illness including, but not limited to influenza, chicken pox, or strep throat
+Any contagious illness including, but not limited to, influenza, covid, or strep throat

 Vomiting/diarrhea: May return to school if 24 hours after last episode.